DaniBis/doWhat-2.0/README.md

 node scripts/health-migrations.mjs --dowhat      # extends the check through 034a–037
 ```

-The `--social-sweat` flag now also confirms the doWhat adoption view plus the notification outbox migration/table required for the Twilio SMS engine.
+The `--dowhat` flag now also confirms the doWhat adoption view plus the notification outbox migration/table required for the Twilio SMS engine (the legacy `--social-sweat` alias still works but prints a deprecation warning).

 If you prefer the SQL editor, copy/paste individual files from the same folder in ascending order.